atlaspak/FundaSorterApi/README.md

 - #### [HttpPost("CacheInDataFromFunda-Experimental")]:

-  This method takes the same parameters as RetrieveAllRealEstatesFromFunda only difference, it stores all the data in the cache db for future use
+  This method takes the same parameters as RetrieveAllRealEstatesFromFunda.
+Only difference is, it stores all the data in the cache db for future use.
-  My ultimate goal was to refine data out of this data but there was not enough time.
-I just left it here to show you the thought process.
+  My ultimate goal was to refine sorted-data out of this data but there was not enough time.
+I just left it here to show you the as draft.

 - #### [HttpGet("GetTopTenMakelaars")]: